kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 ## Arctic World archive

 Digitized cultural and historical records, from mexico, brazil, and norway.
-S
+Same mountain as the seed vault.

+## Global Music Vault

+Inside the AWA, has og quality recordings of music from across the world.
+Exists to protect the